Hyundai Inster EV: prices for dinky electric supermini start at under £24k

 There are other nice touches: the front passenger seat can fold down so the driver can put their bags next to them, and it’ll also act as a footrest for rear passengers with delusions of grandeur.

 The rear door cards and front seats also feature attachments which Hyundai says will be used for a range of accessories.
-We’ve seen a few prototype in action; from a table to a wallet and photo album.
+We’ve seen a few prototypes in action; from a table to a wallet and photo album.
 Cool, but not essential.

 Anything else?